In this look at ripstop nylon kites, I'm focusing on what the fabric is and

 1 ounce American equals 1.26 ounces British and 42.8 grams per square meter.
 So when you buy a kite, the meaning of the cloth weight figure (if given) depends on the country of manufacture of the ripstop cloth.

 We saw a Cody Box kite once at a kite festival, aloft in a very light breeze.
 Huh?
 Well, it was covered in 1/2 ounce ripstop nylon apparently, and I'm guessing it had graphite spars as well!
 Box kites ain't what they used to be.

 Perhaps the massive kite-selling activity in the U.S. is the reason this non-metric measure seems to persist when people talk and write about sail weight.

 Personally, I've by-passed using rip-stop altogether, since I'm all about showing people how to make their own kites quickly from cheap materials...

-The Big MBK Book Bundle is a collection of my printable e-books, downloaded as PDF files.
+The Big MBK E-book Bundle is a collection of my printable e-books, downloaded as PDF files.

-I guess if a plastic creation really 'hits the spot' then it can be re-made in ripstop nylon.
+I guess if a plastic creation really 'hits the spot' then it can be re-made in ripstop nylon and attached to the frame with nylon repair tape.
 It would then be a tad heavier but definitely more durable.